AR in medical billing: What you need to know

 What are accounts receivable in medical billing?

-Accounts receivable in medical billing is often not a good thing.
+Accounts receivable in medical billing are often not a good thing.
 It translates to the money owed to healthcare providers and medical billing companies for patient care.

 What makes AR in medical billing worrisome is that it often leads to late payments and the increasing amount owed by the insured to the insurers and the latter to the providers.